 Viewing Earth from Space with Ellen Ochoa

-Mar 10, 2023To round out the week on Here’s Where It Gets Interesting, Sharon talks with Dr. Ellen Ochoa, the first Hispanic woman who went to space.
+She was the first Hispanic woman who went to space, and today Dr. Ellen Ochoa spoke with Sharon about her time and experience working with NASA.
 Ellen flew in space on four different occasions, and after her career as an active astronaut, she became the director of the Johnson Space Center.
 Listen in to Ellen’s story, and why, in her retirement from NASA, she continues to encourage women, Hispanics, and other underrepresented groups to pursue leadership and STEAM roles.
-Thank you to our guest, Dr. Ellen Ochoa.

 Dr. Ellen Ochoa, a veteran astronaut, was the 11th director of the Johnson Space Center.
 She was JSC's first Hispanic director, and its second female director.
 Her previous management roles include Deputy Center Director and Director of Flight Crew Operations.